smashthings/jinny/README.md

 #### removesuffix, removeprefix

-These are python 3.9 rips of the str methods.
-However, you might not have python3.9 so this is a nice python3 stand in.
+These are rips of the str methods available in Python 3.9 onwards.
+However, you might be running a version earlier than 3.9, hence these functions are stand alone and can be used in any Python 3 version.

 ```
 $ cat template.txt